google/codeworld/web/help/GuideUnit1.md

     ~~~~~
     program = drawingOf(colored(circle 5) & rectangle(1, 2), blue))
     ~~~~~

-    Notice that often the computer does not catch it until the end of the program.

 A good way to start matching parentheses is to look at each pair as making